 If equipped, check that spacers are not bent, damaged, or rusted through.

-Spacers should be evenly centered, with the dual wheels and tires evenly separated.
+Spacers should be evenly centered, with the dual wheels and tires evenly separated, checks for damage, and foreign objects

 Note: Be prepared to perform the same wheel inspection on every axle (power unit and trailer, if equipped).